BIntelligent/discord-cmd-handler/README.md

 6. Save the file.
 7. Now You can make a file `help.js` and paste this [Code](https://github.com/silent-coder/discord-cmd-handler#help-command).
 8. Save the file.
-9. You can make as many as many commands as you like using this [Template](https://github.com/silent-coder/discord-cmd-handler#commands).
+9. You can make as many commands as you like using this [Template](https://github.com/silent-coder/discord-cmd-handler#commands).
 10. Feel free to DM me on Discord `☠ Be Intelligent ☠#2385` if having any issues & Enjoy!
 # Templates
 ## Commands